cardano-scaling/hydra/CONTRIBUTING.md

 Standards](https://github.com/input-output-hk/hydra-poc/wiki/Coding-Standards).
 It includes guidelines on Haskell code style, but also on Git commit messages and some processes (TODO: clarify separation or unify with these guidelines).
-To propose new standards or changes to the existing standards file an issue.
+To propose new standards or changes to the existing standards, file an issue.

 ### Creating a pull request

-We would like to invite anyone to open pull requests (thanks!), but usually require:
+Thank you for contributing your changes by opening a pull requests!
+To get something merged we usually require:
-  + description of the changes - if your commit messages are great, this is less important
++ Description of the changes - if your commit messages are great, this is less important
-  + change is related to an issue, feature (idea) or bug report - ideally discussed beforehand
++ Quality of changes is ensured - through new or updated automated tests
-  + well-scoped - rather multiple PRs, than a big one
++ Change is related to an issue, feature (idea) or bug report - ideally discussed beforehand
-  + quality & maintenance is ensured - usually means automated tests are covering the change
++ Well-scoped - we prefer multiple PRs, rather than a big one

 ### Versioning & Changelog

 During development
 + Make sure `CHANGELOG.md` is kept up-to-date with high-level, technical, but user-focused list of changes according to [keepachangelog](https://keepachangelog.com/en/1.0.0/)
 + Bump `UNRELEASED` version in `CHANGELOG.md` according to [semver](https://semver.org/)
 + All `hydra-` packages are versioned the same, at latest on release their versions are aligned.
 + Other packages are versioned independently of `hydra-` packages and keep a dedicated changelog.

 ### Releasing

 To perform a release
 + Check version to be released is also correct in software components, e.g. `.cabal` files.
 + Replace `UNRELEASED` with a date in [ISO8601](https://en.wikipedia.org/wiki/ISO_8601)
 + Create a signed, annotated git tag of the version: `git tag -as <version>`
 + (ideally) Use the released changes as annotation